Dental Implants

 Does medical insurance cover implant treatment?

 There are a few cases where medical insurance is available for people who are missing all of their teeth, and as a result, have medical complications.
 This type of coverage depends solely on the individual policy.
-Other than these situations, medical coverage is very rare.
+Outside of these situations, medical coverage is very rare.

-Work related injuries and other types of accidents are the other cases that are sometimes covered by insurance.
+Implant therapy related to work related injuries and other types of accidents is also sometimes covered by insurance.
 Medicare does not cover implant treatment.
 All in all, it is best to assume that there is no medical insurance coverage available.

 Are dental implants successful in smokers?

-There are some data to show increase rates of implant failure in smokers, however, it is not an absolute contraindication.
+There is some data that shows an increased rate of implant failure in smokers, however smoking is not an absolute contraindication.

-In our experience, smoking can be more detrimental during the healing phase after implant placement (The initial 6- 8 weeks when the main integration process occurs).
+In my experience, smoking can be most detrimental during the healing phase after implant placement (The initial 6- 8 weeks when the main integration process occurs).
 Following this period, it does not seem to have as much damaging effect.
 I have had successful outcomes in many patients who smoke, particularly when they ceased smoking during the healing phase.

-Having said that, our recommendation to every patient who smokes and wants implants is to stop smoking all together.
-It impacts both their overall health as well as decrease possible implant complications.
+Having said that, my recommendation to every patient who smokes and wants implants is to stop smoking all together.
+Smoking impacts both their overall health as well as increases the risk of possible implant complications.

 Will dental implants set off alarms at airport security?